roytang/blog/content/posts/2006/10/webcomics-i-like-2006-edition.md

 url: /2006/10/webcomics-i-like-2006-edition/
 ---

-I don&#8217;t really read a lot of webcomics.
+I don&'t really read a lot of webcomics.
 Well, at least not as many as some people.
 I generally prefer the ones with feeds.
-Here are the ones I follow that don&#8217;t have feeds.
+Here are the ones I follow that don&'t have feeds.
 That is, I like them well enough to bother hitting their website to check for new comics.

 [Sinfest

 ][1] &#8211; awesome.
-It&#8217;s like a mature Calvin and Hobbes.
+It&'s like a mature Calvin and Hobbes.
 Only with a talking pig instead of a tiger.
 And ninjas.
 And God!

 [Real Life

 ][2] &#8211; gaming-related webcomic.
-Despite it&#8217;s title, has nothing to do with Real Life at all.
+Despite it&'s title, has nothing to do with Real Life at all.

 [8-bit Theatre